Guantanamo hearing in Sept. 11 case abruptly ends

-GUANTANAMO BAY NAVAL BASE, Cuba (AP) — A weeklong pretrial hearing in the Sept.
-11 terrorism case at the U.S. base at Guantanamo Bay, Cuba, has ended ahead of schedule because of what an official says is a medical issue involving the military judge.
+GUANTANAMO BAY NAVAL BASE, Cuba (AP) — A pretrial hearing in the Sept.
+11 terrorism case at the U.S. base at Guantanamo Bay, Cuba, ended abruptly ahead of schedule Tuesday because of what an official says is a medical issue involving the military judge.

-Military commission spokesman Ronald Flesvig says the judge is leaving the base but isn’t disclosing details about his condition.
+The judge, Marine Col. Keith Parrella, would be leaving the base, said Ronald Flesvig, a spokesman for the Guantanamo military commission.
+He did not disclose details of the medical issue that ended what had been planned as a weeklong hearing.

-The departure of Marine Col. Keith Parrella is the latest of many delays in long-stalled proceedings against five Guantanamo prisoners charged before a military commission for their alleged involved in the Sept.
-11, 2001, terrorism plot.
+Parrella had been scheduled to hold a hearing behind closed doors Wednesday to take testimony from a former CIA interpreter at a clandestine detention facility where at least two of the five defendants had been held under what the government called its “enhanced” interrogation and detention program.
+Defense lawyers argued unsuccessfully Tuesday to have the hearing remain open.

-Parrella announced earlier Tuesday that he intended to take testimony on Wednesday in a closed session from a former CIA interpreter over the objection of defense lawyers.
+The judge’s departure was the latest of many delays in long-stalled proceedings against Khalid Shaikh Mohammad, who has portrayed himself as the mastermind of the Sept.
+11, 2001, terrorist attack, and four co-defendants.

 Most Read Nation & World Stories